Openhab-Nodes/website/content/en/userguide/groups.md

 ## Using Groups

-Hue Apps as well as the openHAB X App and Dashboard App present you Groups, next to ordinary Things.
+Hue Apps as well as the OHX App and Dashboard App present you Groups, next to ordinary Things.
 If you semantically tag a Group Thing with a location tag, it will also be recognised as Room by Hue Apps.